 A combination of different media may often be the ideal solution.
 For

-example, some of my own backup practices include using an external
+example, my own backup practice includes using an external

 The necessity of verifying backups